JS12540/RAG-with-Knowledge-Graph-and-Llama-Index/README.md

 ## HuggingFaceInferenceAPI
 - **Purpose**: Module for leveraging Open-Source LLMs (Large Language Models).
 - **Usage**: Integrates with Hugging Face's models for inference tasks.

+# Construct the Knowledge Graph Index

+Creating a Knowledge Graph usually involves specialized and complex tasks.
+However, by utilizing the Llama Index (LLM), the KnowledgeGraphIndex, and the GraphStore, we can facilitate the creation of a relatively effective Knowledge Graph from any data source supported by Llama Hub.